-- A degree certificate (diploma) will be issued by or on behalf of the Board of Examiners as evidence that the degree audit has been completed. - The certificate (diploma) shall be signed by one of the mandated members or the Secretary to the Board on behalf of the Board of Examiners. - 3.
-A diploma supplement in English will be provided when the degree certificate is issued, which will indicate the results achieved.
-A diploma supplement in Dutch can be obtained from the Student Administration upon request. - 4.
-If the Board of Examiners of the Master's degree program in Science Education and Communication (SEC) grants the student a limited grade-two teaching qualification, this will be stated on the degree certificate.
+- A degree certificate (diploma) will be issued by or on behalf of the Board of Examiners as evidence that the degree programme has been completed. - The certificate (diploma) shall be signed by one of the mandated members or the Secretary to the Board on behalf of the Board of Examiners. - A diploma supplement in English will be provided when the degree certificate is issued, which will indicate the results achieved.
+A diploma supplement in Dutch can be obtained from the Student Administration upon request.